ART. IIntroduction and Identity of the Data Controller

 - Fingerprinting scripts or supercookies designed to re-identify Users who have cleared standard cookies.

 Where applicable law requires prior consent before placing non-essential cookies, Narion shall present Users with a clear and informative consent interface on their first visit.
 Users may accept all categories, accept only strictly necessary cookies, or customize their preferences by category.
-Consent choices are recorded and honored in all subsequent sessions.
+Users retain the ability to control cookies through browser settings.
+Narion respects browser-level "Do Not Track" signals where technically feasible.

 Narion reserves the right to amend, modify, supplement, or replace this Privacy Policy at any time, at its sole discretion, to reflect changes in applicable law, regulatory guidance, Platform functionalities, or Narion's data processing practices.
 All modifications shall be effective from the date of publication on Narion's official website, unless a later effective date is specified.